 - Private one-on-one conversation

 For travel brands and businesses who care about providing more personal, authentic and emotionally-impactful CX, the messaging channel is the ideal medium.
-This way, travelers can start customizing their journey before arriving at their destination or as they progress through it.
+This way, travellers can start customizing their journey before arriving at their destination or as they progress through it.

 Such concierge service can provide advice on local transport; warn against tourist traps; make restaurant reservations (check out this restaurant table reservation template)… all things that seem simple at home but become incredibly hard when you don’t speak the language.

 For example, imagine a hotel allowing its guests to order room service or a ride to the airport via WhatsApp?